Osmanthus Laoshan Green

 $28

-Tea leaves are long known to have the remarkable capacity to absorb and preserve the scent of flowers that would otherwise disappear.
-However, the process of scenting tea leaves is laborious and long-developed; it began in the Southern Song Dynasty more than 1000 years ago.
+Tea leaves have long been known for their remarkable capacity to absorb and preserve the scent of flowers.
+However, successfully scenting tea leaves is tedious and depends on processes perfected over centuries.
+The craft began in the Southern Song Dynasty, over a thousand years ago.
 It requires a careful understanding of the ratio of flower to tea, and several rounds of infusions to achieve a lasting transfer of the flower's otherwise fleeting scent.
-Mr. Tang’s family, who crafts our Osmanthus Laoshan Green, is known both for their skill at carrying this tradition forward, as well as for the beautiful place where they continue to grow and harvest their tea.

 Size: